jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/b23d74c1-a8ff-449f-8bec-ffaf5f9b9bbd/statements/a613aead-ed91-405c-a324-9b13b585e6aa/q.md

 This way ourAmazingName variable stores a value of 1.

-Try to create a variable _myVariable_ which will store a value of 2.
-Look at the _ourAmazingName_ example above if you get stuck.
+Try to change the name of the existing variable to make the code work.